Upcoming Events

 Family Holiday Movie Night

-Join us at the Town Hall to watch The Grinch (2018) on the big screen!
+Join us at the Town Hall to watch the 2018 animated film The Grinch on the big screen!
 Bring a cozy blanket.
 Pajamas are encouraged!
 The movie is rated PG.
-This event is FREE and we will have popcorn and drinks.
+This event is FREE.
+Ascutney Outdoors will be providing tubes for seating (chairs will also be available).

 Doors open at 5:30.
 Movie begins at 6:OO.